MelvinMo/ROPAC-Rule-OPtimized-Aggregation-Classifier/README.md

   url="https://doi.org/10.1007/s00521-017-3117-2"
 }
 ```

-The code and data are also available in a Code Ocean capsule with this [DOI](https://doi.org/10.24433/CO.7399708.v2) under [MIT license](https://opensource.org/license/mit) and [Attribution (CC BY)](https://creativecommons.org/licenses/by/4.0/) respectively.
-The code is also executable on [Colab](https://colab.research.google.com/drive/1KrBPTdyYXqQqEslnS5UJ1oKho8sDfODJ?usp=sharing).

 ## Contact
 If you have any questions about this repository, wish to request a feature or make a contribution, please open a [GitHub issue](https://github.com/MelvinMo/ROPAC-Rule-OPtimized-Aggregation-Classifier/issues), or feel free to contact [melvmok@gmail.com](mailto:melvmok@gmail.com).